Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 7

 Stars vs. Kraken Total and Moneyline

-Check out the favorite, total and moneyline for this matchup across several sportsbooks.
+Take a look at the favorite, total and moneyline for this matchup listed at multiple sportsbooks.

 |Stars Moneyline